-The headteacher will also invite visitors from outside the school, such as school nuRSHEs or sexual health professionals, to provide support and training to staff teaching RSHE.
+The headteacher will also invite visitors from outside the school, such as school nurses, to provide support and training to staff teaching RSHE.

 10. Monitoring arrangements

 The delivery of RSHE is monitored by Jane Farren through lesson observations, book looks and discussions with teachers and pupils.